outsinre/outsinre.github.com/_posts/2017-09-20-firewalld.md

    ~ # yum list iptables iptables-services firewalld
    ```

-3. Specially, firewalld introduces *zone* to defines the level of trust for network connections, which resembles Microsoft Windows firewall.

-   Rules are attached to a zone.
+3. Specially, firewalld introduces *zone* to defines the level of trust for a connection, IP source or interface, which resembles Microsoft Windows firewall.
+Rules are created within a zone.
+A zone is bound to one or more interfaces, IP sources or interfaces, but a connection, interface or IP source can *only* be part of one zone.

 # mask iptables service